renn0xtek9/Arithmos/doc/visual-programming/source/widgets/data/datasets.md

 Example
 -------

-Orange workflows can start with **Datasets** widget instead of **File** widget.
+Arithmos workflows can start with **Datasets** widget instead of **File** widget.
 In the example below, the widget retrieves a dataset from an online repository (Kickstarter data), which is subsequently sent to both the [Data Table](../data/datatable) and the [Distributions](../visualize/distributions).

 ![](images/Datasets-Workflow.png)